Black Candidates Push Race Debate Into GOP-Held Districts

 The reenergized movement against racial inequality has amplified the voices of Black candidates, in some cases pushing the political debate over race into Republican-leaning areas.
 Democrats say they've seen a significant boost in fundraising and other engagement for candidates running on racial justice issues, and believe it could help the party flip some Republican-held districts in November.

-Polls show usually broad bipartisan support for some change to the nation’s criminal justice system.
+Polls showunusually broad bipartisan supportfor some change to the nation’s criminal justice system.
 But lawmakers in Washington are at an impasse after far-reaching federal legislation passed the Democrat-led House on Thursday over objections from Republicans.
 Pence voted no, saying he opposes changes to the qualified immunity system that shields officers from liability.

 In Arkansas, Democratic state Sen. Joyce Elliott says she's seeing new momentum in her bid to unseat GOP Rep. French Hill and become the state’s first Black woman elected to Congress.
 She began running digital ads shortly after Floyd’s death last month.
 In them, she spoke about her experience integrating a school in the 1960s where she and other Black students weren’t wanted.